lavaorg/telex/plugins/inputs/cgroup/README.md

-# CGroup Input Plugin For Telegraf Agent
+# CGroup Input Plugin For Telex Agent

 This input plugin will capture specific statistics per cgroup.